Introducing our new participatory fund.

 This grant is jointly designed, and decisions will be made in collaboration between the ADD International team and women with disabilities.

 All applicants will hear back from us.
-If you have not heard anything by 1 October please get in touch at disabilityjusticewomen@add.org.uk.
+If you have applied and not heard anything yet please get in touch at disabilityjusticewomen@add.org.uk.

 Safety and Security.